Put/call ratio

 In finance the put/call ratio (or put-call ratio, PCR) is a technical indicator demonstrating investor sentiment.
 The ratio represents a proportion between all the put options and all the call options purchased on any given day.
 The put/call ratio can be calculated for any individual stock, as well as for any index, or can be aggregated.
+For example, CBOE Volume and Put/Call Ratio data is compiled for the convenience of site visitors.

 Readings

 Generally, a lower reading (~0.6) of the ratio reflects a bullish sentiment among investors as they buy more calls, anticipating an uptrend.
 Conversely, a higher reading (~1.02) of the ratio indicates a bearish sentiment in the market.
 However, the ratio is considered to be a contrarian indicator, so that an extreme reading above 1.0 is actually a bullish signal and vice versa.

 The lowest level of the index was 0.39x, set in March 2000 at the peak of the dot-com bubble.